datajoedata/NE_FUND/README.md

 3- The data contained 9005090 rows x 10 columns before splitting and it was in PT/BR.
 I'll upload two translated datasets, one cleaned, and one with all the errors.

+4- I've uploaded the DATASETS in the kaggle platform: https://www.kaggle.com/datasets/datajoedata/brazilian-northeast-fund